 Strategies: Describe the strategies that will be utilized to meet the program objective above.
+Describe how the State will reduce past due Safety Audits.
 Provide any challenges or impediments foreseen that may prevent successful completion of the objective.

 CVS will use two professional staff and 10 or 12 CVS Specialists to complete new entrant safety audits during fiscal years 23-25.
 CVS will use on and off-site audits to ensure timeliness guidelines are met.